PnS2018/pns2018.github.com/session_02.md

 \theta^{\star}=\arg\min_{\theta}J(\theta)
 $$

-For Linear Regression, one possible formulation of the cost function is Mean-Squared Error (MSE), this cost function measures the mean error caused by each data sample:
+For Linear Regression, one possible formulation of the cost function is Mean-Squared Error (MSE).
+This cost function measures the mean error caused by each data sample:

 $$
 J(\theta)=\frac{1}{N}\sum_{i=1}^{N}\left(y^{(i)}-f(\mathbf{x}^{(i)};\theta)\right)^{2}
 $$

-By minimizing this cost function via training algorithm such as Stochastic Gradient Descent (SGD), we hope that the trained model $$f(\mathbf{x}; \theta^{\star})$$ can perform well on unseen examples in the testing dataset.
+By minimizing this cost function via training algorithms such as Stochastic Gradient Descent (SGD), we hope that the trained model $$f(\mathbf{x}; \theta^{\star})$$ can perform well on unseen examples in the testing dataset.

 __Remark__: there are other cost functions for regression tasks, such as Mean Absolute Error (MAE) and Root-Mean-Square-Error (RMSE).
 Interested readers are encouraged to find out what they are.